Aarhus Light Rail: Phase 1

-Phase 1 is a 12 km double-track tramway running from Aarhus H station, via Skejby and Lisbjerg to Lystrup.
-The line forms a loop spanning across Aarhus' city centre, linking into the existing regional railways running to Odder in the south and Grenaa in the northeast; to facilitate such operations, the existing Odderbanen railway from Aarhus to Odder and Grenaabanen to Grenaa has been adapted to accommodate tram-train services.
-The two existing local lines have been electrified and adapted in other ways to Phase 1, but these alterations have not involved any change to their alignment.
-Furthermore, the heavy rail station at Aarhus, along with existing park and ride facilities near major stops along the route have been refurbished.
+Phase 1 is a 12 km double-track tramway running from Aarhus Central Station, via Skejby and Lisbjerg to Lystrup.
+The line forms a loop spanning across Aarhus' city centre, linking into the existing regional railways running to Odder in the south and Grenaa in the northeast; to facilitate such operations, the existing Odder Line railway from Aarhus to Odder and Grenaa Line railway to Grenaa were modified to accommodate light rail services.
+The two existing local lines have been electrified and adapted in other ways to Phase 1, but their alignment was retained.
+Furthermore, the existing mainline rail station at Aarhus, along with existing park and ride facilities near major stops along the route were refurbished.

 Various pieces of infrastructure and civil works were performed during the construction phase of the project.
 During October 2014, work commenced on the boring of a pair of tunnels to carry the tramway between Aarhus University and Aarhus University Hospital in Nørrebrogade.
 In the following year, both the Randers Way and Nørrebro Street had to be reduced in width in order to allocate space between the lanes for the installation of the new double-track line.
 In total, eight bridges had to be constructed during Phase 1; of these, the bridge over the Egaa valley, possessing a length of 347 m, is the largest bridge to be built in the programme.
-Overall, Phase 1 is to have a total of 110 km long and serve 51 stops once it has been completed.
+Overall, Phase 1 is to have a total of 110 km long and serve 51 stops once upon completion.

 The opening of Phase 1 was originally scheduled to occur on 23 September 2017; however, the event was cancelled only a few hours before the event as a result of missing security clearances from the Danish government authority.
 Accordingly, the opening date was pushed back to the following month, before being further delayed thereafter.
-It was said that both the government and the city were inexperienced with tramway operation, since no tramways existed in Denmark 1972–2017, resulting in problems in interpreting the rules.
-Especially for the old lines, it was unclear whether they could be grandfathered or must obey rules for new lines.
+It was said that both the government and the city were inexperienced with tramway operation, since no tramways existed in Denmark between 1972 and 2017, resulting in problems in interpreting the rules.
+Especially for the reused railway lines, it was unclear whether they could be grandfathered or must obey rules for new lines.
 On 20 December 2017, it was announced that approval for the new lines had finally been issued, allowing for services on the central tram section to commence during the following day.
-Traffic on Odderbanen and to Lisbjergskolen was delayed more and started on 25 August 2018.
+Traffic on the Odder line and to Lisbjergskolen was delayed more and started on 25 August 2018.
 Traffic to Grenaa opened on 30 April 2019.